-- 8. Exclude individuals or organizations from using parks based on unpaid damage.
-The Director should have the authority to exclude an individual or a group from using a park if the individual or group has caused damage to park property and not reimbursed the City for the cost. - 9.
-Limit multiple reservations.
-The City should consider establishing a policy that limits the ability for one group to make multiple reservations at the same location on the same day(s) over an extended period of time.
-The concern is the potential for a single entity to block the same reservable area on the most popular days of a season over many weeks or months.
-Perhaps there could be a limit of two events per month for a single entity in specific parks or reservable facilities. - 10.
+Perhaps there could be a limit of two events per month for a single entity in specific parks or reservable facilities. - 12.
 Sound Permit Maximum allowed dB.
-Enforcement of sound permit violations should be clarified in SRC 51 regarding maximum allowable dB levels and how this is determined. - 11.
+Enforcement of sound permit violations should be clarified in SRC 51 and on the permit application itself regarding permissible hours, maximum allowable dB levels, and how this is levels are determined. - 13.
 Sound Permit Notification requirements.
 Applicants for sound permits are required to notify residents and business owners within a certain distance of sound source.
 From a practical aspect, this is a challenge for most applicants.
 Consider, for example, all the apartments and condominiums located near Riverfront Park.
-The City should review the notice requirements for residents and business owners and determine if there a way the City can facilitate the notification requirement, charging an appropriate fee for cost-recovery. - 12.
-Enforcing violations of park rules.
-Violators of park rules-dogs not on leash, smoking, using facilities without permits, driving on turf, etc.-should have an expectation of enforcement actions being taken against them.
-Enforcement is a matter of policy and resources and should be evaluated by City staff. - 13.
-Tiered fines for repeat violations.
-It might be possible that the fine for using a park facility without a reservation is lower than the fee charged for using that facility.
-Therefore, there should be a tiered system of fines so repeat violators of park rules pay higher penalties. - 14.
+The City should review the notice requirements for residents and business owners and determine if there a way the City

+- can facilitate the notification requirement, charging and charge an appropriate fee for cost-recovery. - 14.
 Prohibit bad behavior.
 Section 1.010 (Prohibited Activities) of the City of Eugene's Parks and Open Space Rules includes a provision prohibiting "participating in a disturbance or riotous behavior that interferes with the reasonable use by the general public of the park, open space, or facility."
 The City should consider incorporating similar language in its codes, rules, permits, or policies. - 15.
 Prohibit intent to intimidate.
 The Seattle Municipal Code 12.A.14.075 (Unlawful use of weapons to intimidate another) includes the following: "A person is guilty of unlawful use of weapons to intimidate another if he or she carries, exhibits, displays or draws a firearm, dangerous knife, any knife with a blade that is open for use, other cutting or stabbing instrument or a weapon apparently capable of producing bodily harm in a manner, under circumstances, and at a time and place that either manifests an intent to intimidate another person or warrants alarm for the safety of other persons" (SMC 12.A.14.075.A).
-If allowed under Oregon law, the City of Salem should consider incorporating similar language in its codes, rules, permits, or policies regarding menacing actions.
+If allowed under Oregon law, the City of Salem should consider incorporating similar language in its codes, rules, permits, or policies regarding menacing actions. - 16.
+Develop protocols for state-issued restrictions on outdoor gatherings.
+In the summer of 2020, the Oregon Health Authority (OHA) issued restrictions on gatherings in public spaces that made it the responsibility of the City to ensure certain COVID-19 safety procedures were followed in our parks.
+The City did not have the resources necessary to meet the state-mandated requirements and, in response, stopped issuing new permits and canceled all active permits.
+While reducing the City's risks and liabilities, this action also resulted in unregulated use the City's park facilities.
+The City should review lessons learned from this period and develop procedures to follow in the event this happens again.
+Among the options to consider: (1) Implementing enforcement against those who use amplified sound or who set up tents/canopies without a permit; (2) Identifying means by which event organizers assume responsibility for following OHA guidelines while indemnifying the City; or (3) Establishing contractual arrangements with third parties who can monitor events and ensure compliance on behalf of the City, with the event organizer bearing responsibility for the costs.